Bilateral facial reduction: qualification-free subdifferential calculus and exact duality: The joint supporting subspace

-\end{theorem} \Cref{loc:the_joint_facial_subspace.statement} and \Cref{loc:characterization_through_generated_faces.statement} both specify the joint facial subspace via analytical formulas.
-Our second characterization instead specifies the joint facial subspace as the result of a process with a number of steps bounded by the ambient dimension, which is more amenable to computation.
-This result, \Cref{loc:iterative_bilateral_facial_reduction.statement}, is best stated in terms of \emph{nested normals} a concept that we introduce in \Cref{loc:nested_normals.statement}, and motivate throughout \Cref{loc:body.nested_normals_and_facial_subspaces}.
+\end{corollary} So far, we have characterized the joint supporting subspace with various analytical formulas.
+Our next characterization instead specifies how to obtain the joint supporting subspace constructively, from an iterative process with a number of steps bounded by the ambient dimension.
+This result, \Cref{loc:iterative_bilateral_facial_reduction.statement}, is best stated in terms of \emph{nested normals}, a concept that we introduce in \Cref{loc:nested_normals.statement}, and motivate throughout \Cref{loc:body.a_framework_for_local_face_lattices}.
 For this reason, we defer it to \Cref{loc:body.proofs.second_characterization}.
 For the moment, we state a direct corollary which does not require this object. \begin{corollary}[Iterative bilateral facial reduction] Let $C, D \subseteq \mathbb{R}^n$ be convex sets and fix any $x \in C \cap D$.
 Beginning with $T_0 = \mathbb{R}^n$, let